learn-co-curriculum/js-strings-and-numbers-readme/README.md

 ```

 On the right of the `=` we grab the current value of the height (`heightSelector.innerHTML`) and then add two to it.
 If you write that code in the JS tab of the CodePen, you'll get `702`.
 Woah!
 That's not right.
 It just appeneded the `2` to the end of the `70`.
 That's because we did the `"` around our `70`.
 This makes our `70` a String.
 When you add something to a String, it just appends.
 This is useful for most strings.
 For example if your name was just `"Joe"` and you wanted to add a
-last name you cou do `"Joe" + " Burgess"` and it would return `"Joe Burgess"`.
+last name you could do `"Joe" + " Burgess"` and it would return `"Joe Burgess"`.
 In this case though, we need to tell Javascript to think of the `70` as a number.

 The way to do that, is simply to wrap your string value in a new thing called `parseInt()`.
 So if we want the number representation of the height, we just do `parseInt(heightSelector.innerHTML)`.
 To show you the difference, open up your console, select the CodePen from the drop down and then type `heightSelector.innerHTML`.
 You'll get `"70"`.
 Notice the quotes?
 That means this is a string.
 If we now type this: `parseInt(heightSelector.innerHTML)`.
 You'll still get `70`
 but notice the lack of quotes.
 This means that it's a number.